HsiangHung/Machine_Learning_Note/Ensemble/Boosting/README.md

 Here is the article: [Light GBM model vs XGBoost Model Parameter Tuning and Examples](https://pyligent.github.io/2019-08-20-lightGBM_XGBoost/) to show hyperparameters in XGBoost.

+### Enhancement of XGBoost Over GBM

+#### Similarities of XGBoost and GBM

+Since XGBoost is child of GBM, there are many similarities between the algorithms and their tuning parameters.
+Here is a short list of ways in which both algorithms are similar:

+* Offer implementations of Classification and Regression Tree (CART) model framework.
+* Inclusion of a form of gradient descent in minimizing the loss function
+* Apply a learning rate to the loss function to optimize the path to the minimum loss (this is also known as shrinkage)
+* Include base set of hyper parameters such as:
+*     Minimum sample size of features included in each split Minimum sample of size of each leaf
+Max depth of the trees also known as stump size Minimum sample size required in each node for splitting Number of trees to include
+Learning rate
+The ability to subsample the data for the creation of each tree (this is the stochastic part of stochastic gradient descent)

 ## 4. LightGBM

 LightGBM (LGBM) model is a relatively new model.
 Rather than **level-wise** (**depth-first**) tree growth in regular decision tree algorithms (credit from [here](https://github.com/Microsoft/LightGBM/blob/master/docs/)),